Our Executive Board

 EXECUTIVE VICE PRESIDENT

-As Executive Vice President of the Emory Federalist Society, I manage budgets, fundraising, and alumni relations, and assist the president in all matters.
+As Executive Vice President of the Emory Federalist Society, I manage budgets, fundraising, alumni relations, and assist the president in all matters.

 -